otrv4/otrv4/otrv4.md

   warned.
 Nevertheless D-H Commit and Pre-key messages may not specify an instance tag and set the value to zero.
 * The protocol is initialized with the allowed versions (3 and/or 4).
-* The protocol enforce starting a DAKE when it receives a whitespace tag.
+* The protocol enforces starting a DAKE when it receives a whitespace tag.

 #### Receiving plaintext without the whitespace tag